MicrosoftDocs/quantum-docs/articles/how-to-submit-re-jobs.md

 |Estimate the resources of a Qiskit program|Jupyter Notebook in Visual Studio Code|Select **Qiskit program** at the top of the page|
 |Use FCIDUMP files as argument parameters (advanced)| Visual Studio Code| [Submit a quantum chemistry problem](xref:microsoft.quantum.tutorial.resource-estimator.chemistry)|

+> [!WARNING]
+> The Resource Estimator in Azure portal will be deprecated starting from **January 2025**.
+From this date, you won't be able to submit resource estimation jobs via Azure portal.
+We recommend that you transition to the local Resource Estimator in Visual Studio Code provided in the [Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode).

 ::: zone pivot="platform-local"